Strawberry Tiramisu Recipe

 Strawberry Sauce:

-• Wash the strawberries and pat them dry, only after the core and slice them.
+• Wash the strawberries and pat them dry, then slice them after removing the core.

 • Slice strawberries, add them to a medium bowl, sprinkle with sugar, and drizzle with lemon juice.
 Toss and let sit for 30 minutes.